 Date Read: 04/10/11 – 05/10/11

-It’s the way the narrative starts, that enthralls one; the way the novel gradually draws you in to the life of Michael Berg when he comes down with hepatitis at fiftteen.
+It’s the way the narrative starts that enthralls one; the way the novel gradually draws you in to the life of Michael Berg when he comes down with hepatitis at fiftteen.
 Hanna Smitchz–a woman twice his age, whom he later refers to as Frau and then Hanna again – sees him vomiting, cleans him up and helps him home.
-Michael recuperates and visits Hanna (with flowers) to thank her and a spark is ignited.
+Michael recuperates and visits Hanna (with flowers) to thank her, and they ignite a spark.
 He flees and returns with latent expectation and a romance starts – a romance that shapes and changes his life forever.

 Again, the discourse between Michael’s undemonstrative and philosophical father about dignity and protection was enlightening.
 It’s another part of the book I’d like to read over and over again.

 Bernhard Schlink has an interesting way of telling tales.
 The buildings on Bahnhofstrasse (Hanna’s apartment) and Michael’s home in Blumenstrasse are so vividly described the reader almost inhabits the houses.
 His short, simple, yet descriptive sentences make interesting scenes.
 The directness of the story made it easy to read.
 And though the plot is complicated, he is able to resolve conflicts in very natural ways.